Travel Arrangements - Tianjin, China

 More information about obtaining your visa is available on the website for the Embassy of the People's Republic of China.

-IMPORTANT: Please arrange your travel so that you arrive on Saturday, June 29, 2013, in the morning or early afternoon.
-The Resident Director of the program will reserve a group bus to meet all students at the Beijing Capital International Airportand travel to the program's hotel accommodations at the Tianlun Rega Jinbin Hotel-Tianjin).
+IMPORTANT: Please arrange your travel so that you arrive on Saturday, June 27, 2015, in the morning or early afternoon.
+The Resident Director of the program will reserve a group bus to meet all students at the Beijing Capital International Airport and travel to the program's hotel accommodations at the Jinbin International Hotel.

 Participants must make their own travel arrangements.
 Many airlines offer discounted airfares if bookings are made well in advance of departure.

 IMPORTANT EXAM INFORMATION: The examination will not be given on-site in the country in which the program is held.
-Instead, the examination will be sent to you by email at approximately 2:00 p.m.
-EST on the last day of class of the program.
-You will have until 11:59 p.m.
-EST on the following Friday (approximately eight days) to complete the examination.
-Please note that the time zone used is EST, or the current time in Gulfport, Florida, and not the time zone in which you may be taking the examination.
-You may complete the examination at any time during this period.
-However, once you open the examination attached to the email, you will only have four hours to complete, and submit, the examination to the Registrar at Stetson at email@example.com.
-In order to access the examination you will need to use the Stetson email account assigned to you.
+Instead, the four (4) examinations will be sent to you by email by 10:00 a.m.
+EST on the Monday following the last day of class of the program.
+You will have until 5:00 p.m.
+EST on the following Monday (approximately eight days) to complete the examinations.
+Please note that the time zone used is EST, or the current time in Gulfport, Fla., and not the time zone in which you may be taking the examination.
+You may complete the examinations at any time during this period.
+However, once you open each examination, you will only have one (1) hour in which to complete, and submit, each examination to the Registrar at Stetson at email@example.com.
+In order to access the examinations you will need to use the Stetson email account assigned to you.
 You may use your class notes, and any materials used in class, but you may not consult with any other person in completing the examination.